lsc21/check-in/this-week/README.md

 # Yesterday

- - Documentation

-# Today

 - Talk to Geoff about how we might integrate pubsub into DS architecture
 - Conference call with Integra
+- Bug fixes
+- Decreased build time

+# Today

+- Fix broken tests
+- Make sure seeds run in non-master branch deployments
+- RVTool analysis of VMWare - send results to steve
-- Automate build of local environ
+- Automate build of local environment

 # Tomorrow

+- Start PubSub Wiki with Geoff
 - Load balancer for ingress
-- RVTool analysis of VMWare - send results to steve
--